safdar-azeem/vue-ssr-lite/README.md

 Production (`vue-ssr-lite start`, generic Node, and Vercel) keeps two channels separate:

-- **Public page:** visitors see a generic “Application unavailable” document and a short `errorId` such as `vssl_8f3c2a7e1b0d4c56`.
-The page never includes the exception message, stack, filesystem paths, headers, cookies, request bodies, environment values, or config.
+- **Public page:** browser navigations receive a generic, status-aware document with the HTTP status, a safe heading and description, and a short `errorId` such as `vssl_8f3c2a7e1b0d4c56` when an internal diagnostic exists.
+Controlled outcomes such as an invalid or unmatched host do not invent an Error ID.
+The page never includes the exception message, stack, internal classifier, package or export names, filesystem paths, headers, cookies, request bodies, environment values, or config.
 - **Private server logs:** operators receive the actual `error.name`, `error.message`, and `error.stack` when available, plus the same `errorId`, `requestId`, pathname, and any framework classification (`reason`, `package`, `export`, artifact `code`).
+Internal classifiers remain operator-only.
 Search logs by the error ID from the browser page.

 There is no query-string or header switch that exposes production stacks to a public requester.